shred/pyquaero/README.md

 * The use of this software could lead to failure of cooling fans or aqua pumps, which might cause permanent damage to heat sensitive components of your system.
 * Using this software might void your warranty.

-Neither the _pyquaero_ developers nor Aqua Computer GmbH & Co.
-KG can be held liable for any damage caused by this software.
+Neither the _pyquaero_ developers nor the manufacturer can be held liable for any damage caused by this software.

 It is strongly recommended to use only the official software!